shmenolin/Frameshift-correction/README.md

-# Correct framseshifts in PacBio sequence assembled genomes
+# Correct framseshifts in PacBio SMRT sequencing assembled genomes

 #### Program to find possible frameshifted genes in your genomes and correct them using reference genes
 #### README file will be soon available